-Copenhagen Sausage Garden-an outdoor biergarden that has a wide selection of sausages, including the traditional Danish red polse.
+An outdoor biergarden that has a wide selection of sausages, including the traditional Danish red polse.
 There is also quite a few European beers, including a sampler beer flight if you want to sample a bunch of different brews.
 Vegan sausages are available.

-Paula’s Pancake House-a popular spot for brunch, specializing in Danish pancakes, sausages, and large portions.
+A popular spot for brunch, specializing in Danish pancakes, sausages, and large portions.
 There is usually a line, but you can pick up something next store at Olsen’s to hold you over.

-Succulent Café Wine Charcuterie-open for breakfast, lunch and dinner, this popular spot has spacious patio seating and some of the best biscuits in town.
+Open for breakfast, lunch and dinner, this popular spot has spacious patio seating and some of the best biscuits in town.
 The menu ranges from eggs benedict to spicy chicken sandwiches.
 They also have a large selection of wine, including local wines from the Santa Ynes Valley, and excellent charcuterie boards that complement any meal.

-Fitzpatrick’s Tavern-an Irish pub that is known for its Irish comfort food like bangers and mash, and pints of ice cold Guinness.
+An Irish pub that is known for its Irish comfort food like bangers and mash, and pints of ice cold Guinness.
 If you want something a bit lighter, the Cobb Salad is highly recommended.

 Where To Stay In Solvang